jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 A topic has three replicas and you set `min.insync.replicas` to 2.
 If two out of three replicas are not available, what happens when a produce request with `acks=all` is sent to broker?

 - `NotEnoughReplicasException` will be returned
 - With this configuration, a single in-sync replica becomes read-only.
-Produce request will receive NotEnoughReplicasException.
+Produce request will receive `NotEnoughReplicasException`.

 A Kafka producer application wants to send log messages to a topic that does not include any key.
 What are the properties that are mandatory to configure for the producer configuration?